Misdemeanor Diversion can Dismiss Your Case

 Applying for Misdemeanor Diversion

-1. Ask the prosecutor for diversion.
+- Ask the prosecutor for diversion.
 Many prosecutors offices already have a misdemeanor diversion program that they offer to defendants facing non-violent misdemeanor charges.
-Sometimes the prosecutor will offer diversion before any criminal case is filed with the Court.
-If charges are filed, the defendant can still be placed into a prosecution diversion program by negotiating with the prosecutor.
+Sometimes the prosecutor will offer diversion before any they file a criminal case.
+If the prosecutor does press charges, the defendant can still negotiate a diversion program with the prosecutor.

-2. Ask the Judge for diversion.
+- Ask the Judge for diversion.
 Under Penal Code section 1001.95, the Judge may grant diversion even over the objection of the prosecutor.
-If diversion is granted, the defendant must comply with the terms, conditions, and programs ordered by the Judge.
+If the judge does grant diversion, the defendant must comply with the terms, conditions, and programs as ordered by the Judge.

 Benefits of Diversion

-If diversion is granted, criminal proceedings are suspended during diversion.
-If the defendant complies with all the terms, conditions, and program ordered by the Judge, at the end of the diversion period the Judge must dismiss the case against the defendant.
+If the judge grants diversion, criminal proceedings are suspended.
+If the defendant complies with all the terms, conditions, and program ordered by the Judge, at the end of the diversion period the judge must dismiss the case against the defendant.

 Length of Diversion